 Congenital Heart Disease

 Congenital heart patients have many unique needs, both as children and later as adults.
-We provide seamless comprehensive care for patients of all ages through our Center for Advanced Fetal Care, Children’s Heart Program and Adult Congenital Heart Program.
+The University of Maryland Medical Center provides seamless comprehensive care for patients of all ages through our Center for Advanced Fetal Care, Children’s Heart Program and Adult Congenital Heart Program.

-Our pediatric and adult congenital heart teams work together, following our patients as they transition from child to adult care.
-Our goal is to provide our patients with seamless care, helping them live long, full, healthy lives.
+Our pediatric and adult congenital heart teams work together, following our patients as they transition from child to adult care while helping them live long, full, healthy lives.